gautamksaharia/pFLE/README.md

 # pFLE
 # PINN Soliton Simulation

-A Physics-Informed Neural Network to simulate a 1-soliton solution of Fokas Lenells Equation using PyTorch.
+A Physics-Informed Neural Network to simulate bright soliton of the perturbed Fokas Lenells Equation using PyTorch.

 ## Features